Professor Rosemary O'Connor

 Kelly, GM., Buckley, DA, Kiely PA, Adams, DR, and O’Connor, R (2012) Serine Phosphorylation of the Insulin-like Growth Factor I Receptor C terminal tail restrains kinase activity and cell growth.
 J. Biol.
 Chem.
 287: 28180-28194.

 PDLIM2 associates with and regulates the stability of important transcription factors (STATs NFkB) in epithelial cells, lymphocytes and macrophages.
 We discovered it in cells that were transformed by over-expression of the IGF-1 Receptor and subsequently in cancer cell lines.
-PDLIM2 regulates cell fate or differentiation and high expression is associated with control Epithelial Mesenchymal Transition (EMT) or an invasive phenotype in cancer.
-Our studies are focused on determining the mechanism of action of PDLIM2 in regulating protein stability and in evaluating PDLIM2 as a biomarker for subsets of breast and other cancers.
+PDLIM2 regulates cell fate or differentiation and high expression levels are associated with Epithelial Mesenchymal Transition (EMT) or an invasive phenotype in cancer, as we recently demonstrated in Triple Negative Breast Cancer.
+Our current studies are focused on evaluating PDLIM2 as a biomarker for subsets of breast and other cancers, and using PDLIM2 knockout mice to investigate its role in cancer progression.

 Deevi, RK, Cox, OT and O’Connor R (2014) Essential function for PDLIM2 in cell polarization in 3 dimensional cultures by feedback regulation of the beta1 integrin RhoA signaling axis.
 Neoplasia 16: 422-431.